Community Code of Conduct

 - Students and teachers should consider avoiding dual relationships with one another (e.g., student and teacher as romantic partners), in order to avoid exploitation of the trust and power difference inherent in student-teacher relationships.

 - Teachers will honor the bodily autonomy and lived experiences of all students at all times, and through their interactions demonstrate this respect.
 For example:

 - Teachers will ask for consent before touching or manually assisting students.

-- Teachers will consider how students’ lived experience might impact their needs in a given pose or class, and will offer modifications or alternatives where appropriate and within the teacher’s scope and knowledge.
+- Teachers will consider how students’ lived experience might impact their needs in a given pose or class, and will offer options where appropriate and within the teacher’s scope and knowledge.